microsandbox/rxtui/IMPLEMENTATION.md

 ## Overview

-RxTUI is a reactive terminal user interface framework inspired by React's component model.
+RxTUI is a reactive terminal user interface framework inspired by Elm's message-passing architecture and React's component model.
 It provides a declarative, component-based API for building interactive terminal applications with efficient rendering through virtual DOM diffing and advanced cross-component communication via topic-based messaging.

 ## Architecture